Culture of England: Folklore

 The Gremlin is part of Royal Air force folklore dating from the 1920s, with gremlin being RAF slang for a mischievous creature that sabotages aircraft, meddling in the plane's equipment.
 Legendary figures from 19th century London whose tales have been romanticised include Sweeney Todd, the murderous barber of Fleet Street, and serial killer Jack the Ripper.
-On 5 November, people in England make bonfires, set off fireworks and eat toffee apples in commemoration of the foiling of Guy Fawkes' Gunpowder Plot, which became an annual event after The Thanksgiving Act of 1606 was passed.
+On 5 November, people in England make bonfires, set off fireworks and eat toffee apples in commemoration of the foiling of Guy Fawkes' Gunpowder Plot, which became an annual event after Observance of 5th November Act 1605 was passed.
 Guy Fawkes mask is an emblem for anti-establishment protest groups.

 Witchcraft has featured in England for millennia.
 The use of a crystal ball to foretell the future is attributed to the druids.
 In medieval folklore King Arthur's magician, the wizard Merlin, carried around a crystal ball for the same purpose.
 John Dee, consultant to Elizabeth I, frequently used a crystal ball to communicate with the angels.
 Probably the most famous depiction of witchcraft in literature is in Shakespeare's 1606 play Macbeth, featuring the three witches and their cauldron.
 The ghost of Anne Boleyn is a frequently reported ghost sighting in the UK.
 Differing accounts include seeing her ghost ride up to Blickling Hall in a coach drawn by a headless horseman, with her own head on her lap.